OpenNewsLabs/manzana/games/pi.md

 The player next to them (left or right), says the subsequent number and so on.

-When a number includes a 7 (like 17) or is divisible by seven (like 14), the player must say Pi instead of the number.
+When a number ends in 7 (like 17) or is divisible by seven (like 14), the player must say Pi instead of the number.

 When Pi is said out loud, the order switches so if clock-wise it switches to counter clockwise.